trandannyy/pagila-hw3/README.md

     ```
     $ git checkout master
     $ git log -n1
+commit 5ba5a57aeb159f75f02aca2432d3c262186d13d3 (HEAD -> master, origin/master, origin/HEAD)
+Merge: f12dba5 58f7b6a
+Author: Devrim Gündüz <devrim@gunduz.org>
+Date:   Mon Dec 2 02:05:41 2024 +0400

+    Merge pull request #37 from pashagolub/jsonb-docker-compose

+    Support JSONB data in Docker compose
+    ```
+    Observe that you now have data from December 2024.

+    This data is actually *too* recent for us.
+    We don't in general want to pin our datasets to a branch, because branches change.
+    And when new commit is added to a branch, it could break all of our test cases :(

+    Instead, we always should specify specific commit hashes for our data.
+    Commits never change,
+    and so if we specify a commit hash, then we are guaranteed to have test cases that will be correct forever.

+    For this assignment,
+    the `expected` folder assumes data from pagila commit `e1e5a855`.
+    Get the correct data with
+    ```
+    $ git checkout e1e5a855
+    $ git log -n1
     commit e1e5a855c46176bc0e17b7e8dea2f61e555fb378 (HEAD -> master, origin/master, origin/HEAD)
     Merge: fef9675 93126fa
     Author: Devrim Gündüz <devrim@gunduz.org>